 steps to make cranberry chutney in the instant pot

-• Once the cooking is completed, allow the pressure to release naturally for 10 minutes, then release any remaining pressure manually.
+• Once cooking is complete, allow the pressure to release naturally for 10 minutes, then manually release any remaining pressure.

-• You can use an immersion blender to blend the chutney roughly.
+• You can use an immersion blender to roughly blend the chutney.
 Or use a potato masher if you like your chutney chunky.

 Cooked Cranberries being mashed with an immersion blender to make chutney or sauce

-If you used frozen cranberries, you might need to put the instant pot on sauté mode for a few minutes.
+Note: If you used frozen cranberries, you might need to set the Instant Pot to sauté for a few minutes.
 Remember, this chutney thickens as it cools.
 Taste and add more sugar if needed.

 Cranberry Ginger Chutney in the instant pot